 The two-week academic day program emphasizes increasing students’ mathematics/science skills, introducing them to college life, and stimulating their interest in science and engineering as a potential career path.

-Each day, students attend classes that include problem solving, study, research, writing and communication skills incorporated with biology, chemistry, physics, design concepts, and field excursions.
-Classes are taught by Northeastern graduate students and supported by undergraduate science and engineering students.
+Each day, students participate in activities that include problem solving, study, research, writing and communication skills incorporated with biology, chemistry, physics, design concepts, and field excursions.
+Activities are led by Northeastern graduate students and supported by undergraduate science and engineering students.
 Every lesson is followed by hands on activities to ensure full understanding of the subject being taught.
 Last summer, students went on a field trip to Nahant, Massachusetts, where they learned about marine science, recent research Northeastern University has been doing in the field, and personally observed marine life themselves.